MateuszPestka/Project-1/readme.md

  - **Navigaton Bar**

    - The navigation bar is exactly the same on all three of the Vegan Drop Meals website allowing users to easily navigate back to the home page or anywhere in the website.
-   - The logo and the navigation menu are all the same across the website with resposive elements showing them what specific page they are on.
+   - The logo and the navigation menu are all the same across the website with responsive elements showing them what specific page they are on.

 ![Navigation bar](assets/images/nav-bar.PNG)

 - **Landing Page**

   - The landing page is a slideshow of images that allows the viewer to see the different meals that Vegan Drop Meals offers.
-  - The slideshow will allow viewers to quickly identify the website is a meal delivery service.
+  - The slideshow will allow viewers to quickly identify the website as a meal delivery service.
   - The animation of a slideshow will grab the users attention as they aren't bored of a single image placed in the landing page.
   - This features five different images to allow the user to see a different image each time.